oinpentuls/mail/README.md

 # Mail Go

-This package is created for supporting my work, if this package helps you then it is good.
+This package is created for supporting my work, I would be glad if the package can help you too.